preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/people-rollup/index.rst.txt

 The following settings are available for the views:

 + **Add Column**: This is not like columns in columns in a table.
 You should think: What information do I want to display about the people?
 You must always add at least one column or nothing will be shown!
++ **Show Email action**: Available for Card.
+Makes it possible to send an e-mail directly from the card.
++ **Show Chat action**: Available for Card.
+Makes it possible to start a MS Teams chat with the colleague directly from the card.
++ **Show Call action**: Available for Card.
+Makes it possible to start a MS Teams call with the colleague directly from the card.
++ **Action Alignment**: Available when any or all the above actions are selected.
+Use this option to ser alignment for the actions.
 + **Adjust Columns**: Use this option the order in which the selected columns are shown.
 + **Person Name**: Select property to get the Person Name from.
 + **Show Profile Image**: Select this option to show the person's profile image.